vmware/terraform-provider-avi/website/docs/d/avi_nsxtsegmentruntime.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_ref` - Nsxt segment belongs to cloud.
 It is a reference to an object of type cloud.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `dhcp6_ranges` - V6 dhcp ranges configured in nsxt.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `dhcp_enabled` - Ip address management scheme for this segment associated network.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `dhcp_ranges` - Dhcp ranges configured in nsxt.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - Segment object name.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `nw_name` - Network name.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `nw_ref` - Corresponding network object in avi.
 It is a reference to an object of type network.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `opaque_network_id` - Opaque network id.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segment_gw` - Segment gateway.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segment_gw6` - V6 segment gateway.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segment_id` - Segment id.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `segname` - Segment name.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `subnet` - Segment cidr.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `subnet6` - V6 segment cidr.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - Nsxt segment belongs to tenant.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tier1_id` - Tier1 router id.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `uuid` - Uuid.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `vlan_ids` - Segment vlan ids.
 Field introduced in 20.1.5.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `vrf_context_ref` - Corresponding vrf context object in avi.
 It is a reference to an object of type vrfcontext.
 Field introduced in 20.1.1.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.